rajan-ganesh/OpenAI-API-ChatGPT-NodeJS-boilerplate/README.md

 - REACT_APP_OPEN_AI_SECRET_API_KEY
 - REACT_APP_BACKEND_COMPLETIONS_URL
+- REACT_APP_ALLOWED_ORIGIN_URLS

 If you don't have an API key, sign up with OpenAI and obtain one from OpenAI's platform.

 The default backend completions URL is http://localhost:8000/completions when running locally.
 To change this, see server.js.

+Allowed Origin URLs is a comma separated list of URLs which are whitelisted to access the backend.
+Add your frontend URL here.
+Default: REACT_APP_ALLOWED_ORIGIN_URLS=http://localhost:3000

 #### Backlog:
 - Add firebase hosting configurations